Our Dollarwise Travel Guide to Charming, Beautiful, & Historic Places All Around the U.S.

 9. Stonington, CT.
 Home of author Alexandra Stoddard, who personally invited us to attend one of her Happiness Weekends at the beautiful Inn at Stonington in 2006, and we loved our trip to this charming seaside village and the surrounding CT area.
 And what fun to visit in person the cottage where she lives that she writes about in all her lovely books.

 10. Hacienda del Sol Guest Ranch Resort, Tucson, AZ.
 We had a lovely lunch here in their white-tablecloths-and-big-menus restaurant with its gorgeous desert view, and we also enjoyed all the old black and white historic photos.
-Was once a girls school.
+Was once a girls' school.
 Lots of Tucson history here!

 12. New York City, NY.
 I was a mother's helper/nanny in a New York City suburb in 1977 and I fell in love with NYC!
 My husband Steve and I have been back there a couple of times to enjoy it together.
 We love the small neighborhood bistros all over the city.
 One of my favorite NYC books is 50 Places to Find Peace & Quiet in New York and I still have a hankering to visit The Library Hotel there someday.
-(Having worked in several libraries and loving travel, I can't believe what a clever concept they combined!)
+(Having worked in several libraries and loving travel, I LOVE what a clever concept they combined!)

 13. Solvang, CA. A charming CA small town with European-Danish heritage.
 Adorable.
-Sadly, we were on vaca in that area when 9/11 hit so we did not spend as much time in this cute town as we had hoped to do but we thought it was so cute!
+Sadly, we were on vaca in that area when 9/11 happened so we did not spend as much time in this cute town as we had hoped to do but we thought it was so cute!

 14. Lavender Bistro, LaQuinta, CA. My fave restaurant in the whole U.S.!
 The patio is amazing!
 We went there at Christmas and dressed up in lavender for fun.
+Oozes charm. :)